-Table 1 provides a list of commonly used chemicals that should be avoided as they may react with the silicone material.
+Table 4 provides a list of commonly used chemicals that should be avoided as they may react with the silicone material.
 Note that Lumileds does not warrant that this list is exhaustive since it is impossible to determine all chemicals that may affect LED performance.

-The chemicals in Table 1 are typically not directly used in the final products that are built around the LUXEON emitter.
+The chemicals in Table 4 are typically not directly used in the final products that are built around LUXEON emitters.
 However, some of these chemicals may be used in intermediate manufacturing steps (e.g. cleaning agents).

-Consequently, trace amounts of these chemicals may remain on (sub) components, such as heat sinks or on PCBs.
+Consequently, trace amounts of these chemicals may remain on (sub) components, such heat sinks.
 Lumileds, therefore, recommends the following precautions when designing your application: